コンテンツにスキップ

 [Fee] Free (advance registration required)

-[How to apply] Please fill out the necessary information below on a postcard and send it to the address below.
-Up to two people can apply at the same time on one postcard.
-If there are many applications, a lottery will be held.
+[How to apply] Please fill in the necessary information below on a postcard and send it to the address below.
+Up to two people can apply at the same time per postcard.
+If there are a large number of applications, a lottery will be held.
 Replies will be sent out in late January.
 The reply postcard will be used as an admission ticket (reserved seat), so please bring it to the venue on the day.

 Address